byronmansfield/byronmansfield.github.io/README.md

 # Twitch Search Exercise for Sony #

 ## Description ##
 This is a coding exercise for Sony.
-The exercise is should make ajax requests to Twitch API and display the results.
+The exercise should make ajax requests to Twitch API and display the results.
 It can be viewed at [http://byronmansfield.github.io/](http://byronmansfield.github.io/)

 ## Requirements ##
 _as per email from Nick Barker_